evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 better would be to lock the servers down to specific white-listed IPs, disable root login and enable key authentication.
 The system ansible is run from then can login without requiring a username and password.

+The ansible provisioning configures nginx with a self-signed certificate.
+For production environments this should be replaced with Certbot (lets-encrypt) once DNS has been configured so that the FQDN for the server resolves correctly.

 # Installation
 ## Ansible configuration and support
 * Install ansible